-So, you’ve taken the plunge and started eating plant based foods in the hope of doing something great for yourself in terms of health, fitness, energy, or maybe in the hope of weight loss.
+So, you’ve taken the plunge and started eating plant based diet in the hope of doing something great for yourself in terms of health, fitness, energy, or maybe in the hope of losing weight with plant foods.
 All this, alongside the many other amazing benefits that this lifestyle can bring; however, you may also find that the plant based diet and weight gain can be quite a common problem if you’re making any of these 4 common mistakes.

 Well, unfortunately the plant based diet and weight gain can be quite common at the off set, and this can be down to a number of reasons that are luckily very easily fixed.

 Possible causes of weight gain on the plant based diet

 You’ve cleared all the junk and animal products out of your life and are cramming in lots of fruits, veggies, nuts, seeds and other healthy whole foods like you’ve been told to do.
 However, all these foods can kick-start detoxification when animal products are cut out as well, which is all good of course, but can make you crazy hungry as one of its side effects.
 I know it did me!

 I guess it’s a period of cold turkey, which ultimately makes you eat MORE food to make yourself feel better.
 You will more than likely experience the below symptoms if you were eating before this a bad diet full of lots of refined sugars, carbs, dairy, alcohol and caffeine and then suddenly did a 360 degree turn-around into a fully whole food plant based diet.